Greg-T8/LearningAVS/README.md

 This is my learning space for Azure VMware Solution (AVS).
 I intend to use this space to document my learning journey as I quickly ramp up on AVS.

-This space contains notes, references, and labs that I find useful as I learn about AVS.

 AVS is a first-party Microsoft service that allows you to run a fully managed VMware software-defined data center (SDDC) on Azure infrastructure.

 With AVS, organizations can:

-- Save money from expensive Broadcom renewals by migrating VMware workloads to Azure.
+- Save money from expensive Broadcom renewals by migrating VMware workloads to Azure (update: per [here](https://azure.microsoft.com/en-us/updates?id=503878), Broadcom now requires customers to have an active VCF subscription)
 - Migrate VMware workloads from on-premises to Azure with minimal changes.
 - Extend their datacenter capacity on demand.
 - Integrate VMware workloads with native Azure services (storage, networking, security, monitoring, and more).